rawad663/js-set-manipulation/.github/CONTRIBUTING.md

 ### Contributing Code
 If you would like to fix a bug mentioned on the issues tab, or a new feature you think could be useful, feel free to fork the project and create your solution.
 When it's done and properly tested, create a pull request into this repo's `master` branch.

+### Documentation
+Documentation is important to keep the users up to date with what's available in the package.
+If you would like to contribute to the documentation of the project, same process as code contributions(above) applies.